-If you do not complete your course, you may apply for a refund of some fees already paid by you (in certain circumstances).
+If your student/s do not complete their course, you may apply for a refund of some fees already paid by you (in certain circumstances).
 Some tuition and non-tuition fees charged by EQI are not refundable.

 EQI will also pay any other refunds required by Australian law.
 If you demonstrate compassionate or compelling circumstances, EQI may agree to refund other unspent fees at their discretion.